MuckyTaters/MuckyVision3/README.md

 languages.

 MuckyVision's source code is organised in layers.
-The current commit comprises the lowest layer: "GameEng", and the layer above "ImageMan".
+The current commit comprises the lowest layer: "GameEng", the layer above "ImageMan", and the utility classes "ImageText" and "Console".

 GameEng acts as a wrapper for SDL, so that higher layers have no need to use SDL commands.
 This will make it easy to swap out SDL for another